 Scripting Languages and Device Independence

 Device Independence simply refers to the idea that cnib.ca does not require the use of any specific piece of browser software or operating system.
-The site can even be navigated using a wireless device (i.e. Blackberry or Palm).
+The site can even be navigated using a wireless device (i.e. Android or iPhone).